limjierui/tp/docs/UserGuide.md

 #### Format: `update /cc [INDEX] /n [NEW_NAME] /cb [NEW_CASHBACK] /cl [NEW_CARD_LIMIT]`

-* `[INDEX]` refers to the index of credit card in list in which you want to update.
+* `[INDEX]` refers to the index of the entries in your credit card list in which you want to update.
     * Enter `1` if you want to update the first credit card in your list.
 * `[NEW_NAME]` refers to the name your Credit Card will be updated to.
     * Use abbreviations for ease of adding expenditures to this credit card.
 For example: storing `DBS Live Fresh Credit Card` as `DBS LF`.
-* `[NEW_CASHBACK]` refers to the updated amount of cash back received when spending on the credit card.
+* `[NEW_CASHBACK]` refers to the updated amount of cash back received when you spend using the credit card.
     * Enter the amount of cashback in percentage.
     * For example: a credit card with `2% cashback` can be represented as `/cb 2`.
 * `[NEW_CARD_LIMIT]` refers to the updated maximum monthly expenditure on this credit card.